Kwasi Kwarteng: Role in the Owen Paterson scandal

-Chancellor of the Exchequer
+Chancellor of the Exchequer (2022)

 After Johnson resigned in 2022, Kwarteng supported Liz Truss's bid to become Conservative leader.
 Following Truss's appointment as Prime Minister, she appointed Kwarteng as Chancellor of the Exchequer.
 He was the first black Chancellor.
 On 23 September 2022, he announced a set of economic policies named "The Growth Plan 2022" in what the Treasury described as a "fiscal event"; this was dubbed a "mini-budget" by the media.
 He refused to allow the Office for Budget Responsibility to assess the economic impact of the budget and provide a forecast.

 Among the policies announced by Kwarteng was a cut in the basic rate of income tax from 20% to 19% to start in April 2023, the abolition of the 45% higher rate of income tax in England, Wales and Northern Ireland, the lifting of the stamp duty threshold, the freezing of energy bills, the reversal of the increase in National Insurance from April 2022, the abolition of the proposed Health and Social Care Levy, and the scrapping of the limit on bankers' bonuses.

-The Institute for Fiscal Studies director Paul Johnson called it "the biggest package of tax cuts in 50 years" and said that "the plan seems to be to borrow large sums at increasingly expensive rates, put government debt on an unsustainable rising path, and hope that we get better growth".
+The Institute for Fiscal Studies director Paul Johnson called the plan "the biggest package of tax cuts in 50 years" and said that it "seems to be to borrow large sums at increasingly expensive rates, put government debt on an unsustainable rising path, and hope that we get better growth".
 The following week, sterling fell to its lowest-ever level against the US dollar, and turmoil in government bond prices led the Bank of England to launch an emergency bond buying programme.
 This caused house mortgage lenders to withdraw over 40% of their products, with other products repriced upwards.
 The International Monetary Fund cautioned that the measures would increase inequality.